lohitpt252003/frontend-for-annaforces/README.md

 ### Routing

-*   `/`: Redirects to `/welcome` if logged in, or `/login` if not.
+*   `/`: Redirects to `/login` if not logged in.
 *   `/login`: Displays the login form.
-If the user is already logged in, it redirects to `/welcome`.
 *   `/signup`: Displays the signup form.
 *   `/verify-otp/:email`: Allows users to verify their email with an OTP.
 *   `/welcome`: Displays the welcome message for logged-in users.
 *   `/problems`: Displays a list of all problems (protected route).
-*   `/problems/:problem_id`: Displays details for a specific problem (protected route).
+*   `/contests/:contestId/problems/:problemId`: Displays details for a specific problem (protected route).
-*   `/problems/:problemId/submit`: Provides a form for submitting code to a specific problem (protected route).
+*   `/contests/:contestId/problems/:problemId/submit`: Provides a form for submitting code to a specific problem (protected route).
-*   `/problems/:problemId/submissions`: Displays a list of all submissions for a specific problem (protected route).
+*   `/contests/:contestId/problems/:problemId/submissions`: Displays a list of all submissions for a specific problem (protected route).
-*   `/problems/:problemId/solution`: Displays the solution code and explanation for a specific problem (protected route).
+*   `/contests/:contestId/problems/:problemId/solution`: Displays the solution code and explanation for a specific problem (protected route).
 *   `/users/:username`: Displays the profile information for a specific user (protected route).
 *   `/users/:username/submissions`: Displays a list of all submissions for a specific user (protected route).
 *   `/submissions/:submissionId`: Displays detailed information for a specific submission (protected route).
+*   `/submissions/queue`: Displays the live submission queue (protected route).
 *   `/credits`: Displays the credits page (protected route).
 *   `/contests`: Displays a list of all contests (protected route).
 *   `/contests/:contestId`: Displays details for a specific contest (protected route).